Woutitit/woutitit.github.io/personal-improvement-plan.md

 Also, set aside every week 15-30 min to research "practice session ideas" ideas (with examples preferably) so that I don't need to search for stuff when I want to practice.

-## Todos
-### Make time to analyze the songs I want to analyze
-Again, I don't dedicate enough time to analyze songs that I want and before I know it the VODS may be deleted.

-### Make time to learn more piano
-I more and more start to see that piano is essential in composing.

-### Make time to learn theory
-When?

-### Make time to learn production
-When?

 ## Seperate sessions
 Seperate sessions for playing and practicing VSTs and/or synths (like play and see how u can get a VST realistic and what FX and or how u can get certain articulations etc.) Same with synth like checkout stuff like how do i vibrato in this synth and practice and then document too.